IvanCHC/Planwise/docs/index.md

 This is a simplified model that:
 * Assumes tax rules remain constant
-* Ignores carry‑forward of unused allowances
+* Ignores carry-forward of unused allowances
-* Uses relief‑at‑source for pension contributions
+* Uses relief-at-source for pension contributions
-* Includes National Insurance and income tax only to calculate take‑home salary;
+* Includes National Insurance and income tax only to calculate take-home salary;
   it does **not** simulate NI or tax payments beyond the contribution stage
 * Uses simplified growth assumptions